Chapter 12 SPC Charts for Rare Events

 P chart of percent deliveries with neonatal asphyxia

-While the P chart remains useful, the lower control limit is zero, making it impossible to detect a signal of improvement using the three-sigma rule.
-As a result, we must rely solely on runs analysis to identify improvement.
+While this P chart is still useful, the lower control limit is zero, which makes it impossible to detect a signal of improvement using the 3-sigma rule.
+We are therefore left to rely on runs analysis alone when looking for improvement.

-One obvious solution is to increase the subgroup size by aggregating data over longer periods, such as months or quarters.
-However, this approach results in slower detection of process improvement or deterioration.
+One obvious solution is to increase subgroup size by aggregating data over longer periods, such as months or quarters.
+However, this comes at the cost of slower detection of both improvement and deterioration.

-As an alternative, we introduce at the G chart.
+As an alternative, we now introduce the G chart.

-The G chart plots opportunities between cases, for example the number of deliveries between neonatal asphyxia.
-This type of count data often follows a geometric distribution with a standard deviation given by \(\sigma = \sqrt{\bar{x}(\bar{x}+1)}\).
-The control limits are then calculated as:
+The G chart plots the number of opportunities between cases, for example the number of deliveries between cases of neonatal asphyxia.
+This kind of data often follows a geometric distribution with standard deviation

 \[\bar{x}\pm3\sqrt{\bar{x}(\bar{x}+1)}\]